 A typical permanent life insurance policy has a cash value account that grows over time.
 If you have such a policy, you can tap into its cash value.

-According to the Pew Research Center, 39 percent of young adults ages 18 to 34 remain at home with their parents or have temporarily returned because of the tough economy.
-Komer says borrowing against your life insurance policy's cash value can be one way to help children pay off loans, buy a home or start a business.
-That can move them into independent living.
+According to the Pew Research Center, 15% of people 25 to 35 live with their parents.
+Borrowing against your life insurance’s cash value is one way to help children pay off loans, buy a home or start a business.

-Marvin Feldman, president and CEO of the nonprofit Life and Health Insurance Foundation for Education (LIFE) in Arlington, Va., notes that while using a permanent life policy's cash value can be a great gift to children, parents should avoid putting themselves in financial jeopardy.
+However, Marvin Feldman, president and CEO of the nonprofit Life and Health Insurance Foundation for Education (LIFE) in Arlington, Virgina, warns that while using a permanent life policy’s cash value can be a great gift to children, parents should avoid putting themselves in financial jeopardy.

 “The first thing they need to do is consider their own financial situation,” he says.
 Consider whether you might need that cash value yourself.